 Should I repeat a section over and over?

 You should repeat sections until you have exhausted all possibilities inherent in them.
-Every time you play a section, there is something new to learn.
+This is because every time you play a section, there is something new to learn.
 If your practice technique is structured so that you are exploring, rather than simply blindly drilling, it is good to repeat.
 However, always keep in mind that the point of repetition is to find variety.
 The point of repetition is not to “cement” something in your mind.
 These are not mindless repetitions.

 Should I practice in rhythms?